Age Aware Scheduling for Differentially-Private Federated Learning: Discussion and Simulation

 One can expect that 1) and 2) would not perform well as they do not take scheduling into their design.
 Moreover, 3) would not perform well even though scheduling is taken into account, because each client needs to add constant noise to meet the privacy requirement for the worst client, compromising the accuracy.
-On the other hand, the proposed approach in 4) will perform the best, as it jointly considers scheduling and adaptive noise.
-Furthermore, 5) and 6) are simulated to showcase the effectiveness of Theorem~\ref{thm:UB_convergence}. \ifthenelse{\boolean{arXiv}}{}{{\blue More details about how Theorem 1 is applied in our simulation can be found in {\red [arXiv]}.}}
+On the other hand, the proposed approach in 4) will perform the best {\hy in terms of the upper bound on loss difference stated in Theorem \ref{thm:UB_convergence}, as it jointly considers scheduling and adaptive noise.
+Furthermore, 5) and 6) are simulated to showcase the effectiveness of Theorem~\ref{thm:UB_convergence}.} \ifthenelse{\boolean{arXiv}}{}{More details about how Theorem 1 is applied in our simulation can be found in~\cite{LinLinHsuHuang24_1sub}.}

 In the simulation results depicted in Fig.~\ref{fig:acc_vs_privacy}, as anticipated, it is evident that approaches 1) and 2) exhibit subpar performance due to the absence of scheduling considerations in their design.
 Likewise, approach 3) does not excel even with scheduling incorporated, as each client introduces a constant noise to meet the privacy requirement for the worst client, consequently compromising accuracy.
 In contrast, the proposed approach in 4) outperforms all others.
 By simultaneously considering scheduling and adaptive noise, it achieves the lowest loss difference.
 This underscores the effectiveness of our comprehensive approach in striking a balance between privacy and accuracy.
 Moreover, comparing the simulation results of 3) with 5) and those of 4) with 6) reveals that Theorem~\ref{thm:UB_convergence} accurately captures the trade-off and guides us towards proper scheduling designs.
-This validation highlights the robustness and applicability of the theoretical framework proposed in the paper. \ifthenelse{\boolean{arXiv}}{{\blue The simulation results in Fig.~\ref{fig:noise_vs_privacy} show the noise power that we have to add in each scheme. {\hy Here, $\eps_{\txtc}\eqdef\frac{1}{m}\sum_{i=1}^m\eps_{\txtc,i}$.} The noise power of the schemes that add a constant noise to meet the privacy requirement is always larger than adaptive noise schemes, whether the scheduling is taken into consideration or not.} }{}
+This validation highlights the robustness and applicability of the theoretical framework proposed in the paper. \ifthenelse{\boolean{arXiv}}{ The simulation results in Fig.~\ref{fig:noise_vs_privacy} show the noise power that we have to add in each scheme. {\hy Here, $\eps_{\txtc}\eqdef\frac{1}{m}\sum_{i=1}^m\eps_{\txtc,i}$.} The noise power of the schemes that add a constant noise to meet the privacy requirement is always larger than adaptive noise schemes, whether the scheduling is taken into consideration or not. }{}